Updated February 16, 2017

 If you let someone who’s devaluing themselves dictate your pricing, you’ll devalue your own work.

 One thing to note is it may take you longer to find clients or customers that will pay a premium price for your services or products, but avoid the low hanging fruit.

 The low hanging fruit are the cheap customers that’ll run you ragged, but pay you pennies for your time.
-This is something I experienced all too often in the writing world.

 Hold out for the good clients that will offer you good money for your effort.